 Meanwhile, VietJet is adding international flights at Hanoi and several secondary cities.
 Several of the planned new international routes may only be viable if VietJet is able to attract connecting traffic.

-VietJet urgently needs to invest in a transfer product and technology – including a new reservations system – to improve support of its transit traffic.
+VietJet urgently needs to invest in a transfer product and technology – including a new or upgraded reservations system – to improve support of its transit traffic.

 C) Interlines and codeshares